 Audits, and thus audit documentation, are a normal part of business and life.
 They happen all day and every day around you, whether you realize it or not.

 There are many types of audits covering topics such as financial audits, regulatory compliance audits, internal audits, and so much more.
-Each type of audit is different from the next as each all have their own documents needed to make them comprehensive and successful.
+Each type of audit is different from the next as each all have its own documents needed to make them comprehensive and successful.

-Financial auditing is the most common type of audit, from either internally in the company or from a government agency such as the Internal Revenue Service (IRS).
+Financial auditing is the most common type of audit, either internally in the company or from a government agency such as the Internal Revenue Service (IRS).

-- Inspection: This is the start of any audit process, inspecting the record and documents that the company may have.
+This is the start of any audit process, inspecting the record and documents that the company may have.
 In today’s day and age that can be either physical or digital records.

-- Recalculation: This is the step in procedures where you check the math of the documents the person and/or company has provided to you for accuracy.
+In this step, you check the math of the documents the person and/or company has provided to you for accuracy.
 This is another step to glimpse into the effectiveness of their record keeping.

-Why Audit Documentation is important
+Why Audit Documentation is Important

 Types of Audit Documentation Files